Normality of the Thue--Morse sequence along Piatetski-Shapiro sequences, II: Reduction of the problem

-We show the more general implication that if the statement of Theorem~\ref{thm:2} holds for some $0<\delta_1\leq\delta_2<1$, then we may choose $c<2/(2-\delta_2)$ in Theorem~\ref{thm:main}.
+We show the more general implication that if the statement of \thmref{thm:2} holds for some $0<\delta_1\leq\delta_2<1$, then we may choose $c<2/(2-\delta_2)$ in \thmref{thm:main}.
 Choosing $\delta_2$ close to $2/3$ yields the desired statement.
 We have to find an estimate for $J(N,K)$ defined in~\eqref{eqn:essential_integral}.
 Therefore we calculate:

 We use the definition~\eqref{eqn:essential_integral}, where we set $\delta=2^{-L}$, and define $D=f'(N)$.
 Noting that $f'(2N)=2^{c-1}D\leq 2D$, we obtain